-&lt;sup>9 The Food and Agriculture Organisation estimates that on average a Rwandan household requires at least 0.9 ha to conduct sustainable agriculture (National Land Policy Report).
+9 The Food and Agriculture Organisation estimates that on average a Rwandan household requires at least 0.9 ha to conduct sustainable agriculture (National Land Policy Report).

-Figure 6.2 below presents the proportion of cultivating households with under 0.3 ha land by district and shows that these households represent 43.1% in Gakenke district.
-This is below the urban average of 67.3%.
+Figure 6.2 below presents the proportion of cultivating households with under 0.3 ha land by district and shows that they represent 66.5% in Gasabo district.
+This is less than the urban average of 67.3%.